ids/cluster-builder/README.md

 [k8s_masters]
 k8s-m1.idstudios.local ansible_host=192.168.1.220
 ```
-> The inventory host name __k8s-m1.idstudios.local__ must resolve to __192.168.1.220__, and the subnet used must align with either the subnet of the local assigned VMware network interface, or the subnet of the assigned ESXi VLAN.
+> In the example, the inventory host name __k8s-m1.idstudios.local__ must resolve to __192.168.1.220__, and the subnet used must align with either the subnet of the local assigned VMware network interface, or the subnet of the assigned ESXi VLAN.

+> The **demo** series of local deployments use DNS names hosted by __idstudios.io__, which resolve to local private network addresses.
+These domain names can be used for local deployments if the subnet/addressing is also used sin your local environments.

 ### General Cluster Configuration